Fred Zutavern

 Fred Zutavern was an American politician and business owner who served two terms in the Kansas House of Representatives as the Representative from the 78th District in Barton County, Kansas.

-Representative Zutavern was born on February 17, 1851, in Grünstadt, Germany, and settled in Great Bend, Kansas.
-He owned a hardware store in Lakin, Kansas, and was elected to the state House of Representatives in 1912 as a Republican and in 1914 as a Democrat.
+Representative Zutavern was born on February 17, 1851, in Grünstadt, Germany.
+In 1870, Zutavern was a founding member of the TG Grünstadt (Grünstadt Gymnastics Society).
+Soon afterwards, Fritz Zutavern emigrated to the US.
+He founded a hardware company in Lakin, Kansas, married Nora Estelle Brinkman (1863-1937) in 1883, with whom he had several children, settled in Great Bend, Kansas, and was elected to the state House of Representatives in 1912 as a Republican and in 1914 as a Democrat.
 He switched parties due to his opposition to Prohibition.

 During his first term in the Kansas of Representatives in 1913, Representatives Zutavern introduced bills to punish those who buy or possess liquor in the state of Kansas, to prohibit the teaching of religion in Kansas public schools and to provide salaries for undersheriffs in counties with a population of between 18,000 and 25,000 people.
 On February 10, 1913, Representative Zutavern motioned to adjourn the House of Representatives so House members could attend a reception honoring Gov. George H. Hodges and First Lady Ora Hodges.

 Among the bills Representative Zutavern supported in 1913 were legislation to require county registers of deeds to proof read all documents filed with their offices, to provide uniformity to bills of lading, to require trains to be protected by competent flagmen, to provide new powers to local governments of smaller cities regarding street paving and the creation of gutters and bills to abolish the elective office of county printer in Anderson County, Barber County and Linn County.
 Representative Zutavern voted in favor of legislation to create a pension fund for firefighters, widows of firefighters and minor children of deceased firefighters.
 On March 5, 1913, Representative Zutavern voted against a bill to require county treasurers to make a monthly payment of state taxes to the Kansas state treasurer.